aplteam/Cider/README.md

 Once a folder is established that holds a Cider config file, the user command performs the following actions:

-1. Creates the project space (namespace); if it already exists it must be empty
+1. Creates the project space (namespace)
 1. Sets the system variables `⎕IO` and `⎕ML` in the project space
 1. Brings all code and variables into the project space
 1. Asks the user weather Cider should check all Tatin packages (if there are any) for later versions
-1. Loads all Tatin packages specified in the file `cider.config`, if any
+1. Loads all Tatin packages specified in the file `cider.config`, if any; see `tatinFolder`
 1. Injects a namespace `CiderConfig` into the project space and...
    * populates it with the contents of the configuration file as APL arrays
    * adds a variable `HOME` that remembers the path the project was loaded from
 1. Checks whether the project's config file does carry a non-empty value for `init`.
 If that's the case it must be a function that is then called by Cider, typically for initializing the project
-1. If the project is managed by Git and the user command `]Git` is around and the git bash is installed then Cider executes the `git status` command on the project folder and puts the result on view
+1. If the project is managed by Git and the user command `]APLGit` is around and the git bash is installed then Cider executes the `git status` command on the project folder and puts the result on view

 Notes: